mozilla/network-pulse-api/README.md

 ### `GET /api/pulse/profiles/<id=number>/` with optional `?format=json`

 This retrieves a single user profile with the indicated `id` as stored in the database.
 Any profile can be retrieved using this route even without being authenticated.
+As a base URL call this returns an HTML page with formatted results, as url with `?format=json` suffix this results a JSON object for use as data input to applications, webpages, etc.

+#### Version 2 - `GET /api/pulse/v2/profiles/<id=number>/` with optional `?format=json`

+The response only contains profile information without any information about entries related to the profile (use [GET /api/pulse/profiles/<id=number>/entries/?...](#get-apipulseprofilesidnumberentries-with-filter-arguments-and-optional-formatjsong) for retrieving the entries).

+#### Version 1 - `GET /api/pulse/v1/profiles/<id=number>/` with optional `?format=json`

 The payload returned by this route also includes an array of entries published (`published_entries`) by the user owning this profile and an array of entries created (`created_entries`) by this profile (as defined by other users when creating entries).

-As a base URL call this returns an HTML page with formatted results, as url with `?format=json` suffix this results a JSON object for use as data input to applications, webpages, etc.
+### `GET /api/pulse/profiles/<id=number>/entries/?...` with filter arguments, and optional `?format=json`

+This retrieves a list of entries associated with a profile specified by `id`.
+The entries returned can be filtered based on any combination of the following query arguments:

+- `created`: Include a list of entries (with their `related_creators`) created by this profile.
+- `published`: Include a list of entries (with their `related_creators`) published by this profile.
+- `favorited`: Include a list of entries (with their `related_creators`) favorited/bookmarked by this profile.

+If none of the filters are specified, all entries associated with the profile will be returned.

 ### `GET /api/pulse/profiles/?...` with a filter arguments, and optional `format=json`